Intermediate Macdonald Polynomials and Their Vector Versions: Vector-valued invariant polynomials

-In addition, from \cite[\S\S5.8.10--11]{macdonald} (and by comparing leading coefficients), we can conclude that $P_{m,k+l}e_{s_1}=P^{(\epsilon)}_{m+1,k}$, so that writing a polynomial as a two-component vector amounts to determining its symmetric and anti-symmetric part (with respect to $T_1$).
+In addition, from \cite[Sections~5.8.10f]{macdonald} (and by comparing leading coefficients), we can conclude that \smash{$P_{m,k+l}e_{s_1}=P^{(\epsilon)}_{m+1,k}$}, so that writing a polynomial as a two-component vector amounts to determining its symmetric and anti-symmetric part (with respect to $T_1$).
 If we expand the components of $\underline{E_n}$ in terms of appropriate symmetric Macdonald polynomials, say as

 the $Y+Y^{-1}$-eigenvalues dictate that $a_{n,m}=a_n\delta_{\abs{n},m}$ and $b_{n,m}=b_n\delta_{\abs{n},m+1}$.
-Consequently, (for $n\ne0$,) the two polynomials $\underline{E_n}$ and $\underline{E_{-n}}$ lie in the space spanned by
+Consequently, (for~${n\ne0}$), the two polynomials $\underline{E_n}$ and $\underline{E_{-n}}$ lie in the space spanned by

-\end{remark}
+\end{Remark}

-\subsection{Example: $A_2$ with $J=\set{2}$}
+\subsection{Example: $\boldsymbol{ A_2}$ with $\boldsymbol{J=\set{2}}$}

 This example is the $q$-version of \cite[Section~7]{mvpVectorValued} (which is linked to matrix spherical functions of symmetric pairs with restricted root system $A_2$, see \cite{shimeno}).
-Here, our affine root system has type $A_2$, so that $\mathfrak{H}_0$ is generated by $T_1,T_2$, and the lattice $L$ by $\omega_1,\omega_2$, the roots corresponding to $\alpha_1,\alpha_2$.
+Here, our affine root system has type~$A_2$, so that $\mathfrak{H}_0$ is generated by $T_1$, $T_2$, and the lattice $L$ by $\omega_1$, $\omega_2$, the fundamental weights corresponding to $\alpha_1$, $\alpha_2$.
 There is only one parameter, $\tau = q(k/2)$.

 We consider $J=\set{2}$, leading to the parabolic subgroup $W_J$ generated by $s_2$ and the subalgebra $\mathfrak{H}_J$ generated by $T_2$.
 We now present $A_J$, the $s_2$-invariant polynomials, as a free $A_0$-module.
-The construction from \cite{pittieSteinberg} gives the following basis:
+The construction from~\cite{pittieSteinberg} gives the following basis $ \tilde{e}_1=1$, $ \tilde{e}_{s_1}=e(\omega_2-\omega_1) + e(-\omega_2)$, $\tilde{e}_{s_2s_1} = e(-\omega_1)$.

 Like in the previous subsection, we attempt to get a decomposition by looking at the action of elements of $\mathfrak{H}_0$ on $A_J$.
 Those that let $A_J$ invariant, act as $A_0$-endomorphisms, and therefore can be expressed as matrices in our existing Steinberg basis.